etherealxx/batchlinks-webui/README.md

 ```
 -->

-Using `--gradio-queue` on the launch.py argument is highly recommended, as it enables this ectension to show download progress bar on the UI and a cancel button.
-The option itself has no negative effect on the webui.<br/>
+Using `--gradio-queue` on the launch.py argument is highly recommended, as it enables this extension to show download progress bar on the UI and a cancel button.
+The option itself has no negative effect on the webui.
+[Read more here.](https://github.com/etherealxx/batchlinks-webui#gradio-queue)<br/>
 <img src="images/queue.jpg" alt="Logo" width="300"><br/>

 While it's not recommended to use this extension on your local installation, you can use this extension on Windows.
 [More here](https://github.com/etherealxx/batchlinks-webui#local-installation-support)